 So many of us are blessed with college educations, good health care and skills we nurture to help provide for our families.
 Americans earn an average annual income of more than $40,000 while many families we meet abroad live on one or two dollars a day, sometimes less.
 Sharing our resources and abilities with impoverished, deformed children and training local doctors is how we do our part to help others.

 About cleft lip/palate deformity

 Dental disease has been linked to infection, malnutrition, weight loss, cardiovascular disease and an overall reduced quality of life.
 Often times in developing countries, the concept of dentistry is unknown or absent and these children and adults have a complete lack of dental care, leading to the aforementioned consequences.
 With continued dental care and education it has been shown that the dental health and education of a studied population can be improved dramatically.
-This addition of comprehensive dental care to complement Free to Smile Foundations cleft care leads to an overall improved health and well-being of our patients.

 Respect local customs

 We feel it’s important to honor the local customs of the regions we visit.
 Even though we offer free medical care to underprivileged countries, we are their guests.
 What’s more, we’re committed to training local doctors to be proficient at these surgeries.
 When they can do it on their own, then we’ve done our job.
 As ambassadors of the United States, we represent America abroad and aim to do so with dignity.